wildboar-foundation/wildboar/README.md

 In short, pull requests should:

 - be well motivated
-- be fomatted using Black
+- be formatted using Black
 - add relevant tests
 - add relevant documentation